 It’s that time of year again where the sound of jingle bells and holiday songs are ringing through the air just about everywhere you go.
-While there’s nothing wrong with cranking up some traditional tunes, those of you looking to Rock The Holidays will find this ready-made playlist filled with choice jams perfect for getting you rockin’ out in the holiday spirit.
+While there’s nothing wrong with cranking up some traditional tunes, those of you looking to rock will find this ready-made playlist filled with choice jams perfect for getting you rockin’ out in the holiday spirit.
 Vary up your listening this holiday season by checking out this list of holiday songs that’ll rock your stockings off from your friends at The Best Party Anywhere – The Legendary Sturgis Buffalo Chip.

 1. Alice Cooper – Santa Claus Is Coming to Town